cody-why/casbin-rb-adapter/README.md

 ## Example
 [examples/mysql_sample.rs]("https://github.com/cody-why/casbin_rb_adapter/tree/main/examples")

+How to run examples:

-if you want to run the example, you need to create a .env file in the project root directory, and add the following configuration:
+You need to create a .env file in the project root directory, and add the following configuration:

 ```
 DATABASE_URL=mysql://root:123456@localhost:3306/casbin
 ```